 Social History and the New Testament

-As part of the ongoing work on the New Testament of the Studiorum Novi Testamenti Societas this seminar is devoted to the social-historical dimensions of Early Christianity.
+As part of the ongoing study of the New Testament by the Studiorum Novi Testamenti Societas this seminar is devoted to the social-historical dimensions of Early Christianity.

 The Agenda of the Seminar